matejmedvecky/pepmandis/README.md

 enzymatic activity of interest.
 It is written in Python, and was tested on several Linux distributions (Fedora, Ubuntu and CentOS), macOS (High Sierra and Big Sur) and Windows (10).

-PLEASE CITE our paper (currently under revision) and/or URL to this GitHub repo (https://github.com/matejmedvecky/pepmandis) when using PepMANDIS in your work.
+PLEASE CITE our paper (citation is available at the end of this README file) and/or URL to this GitHub repo (https://github.com/matejmedvecky/pepmandis) when using PepMANDIS in your work.

 Please do not hesitate to contact the authors if any troubleshooting is needed.